 Step 1: Click ROMFILE SAVE, click OK and then click Save in the following screens to proceed.

 Step 2: Save the file as the appointed file.

 To restore the modem router's settings:

-Step 1: Click Choose File of New Roomfile Location to locate the update file for the device.
+- Step 1: Click Choose File of New Roomfile Location to locate the update file for the device. - Step 2: Click UPGRADE to complete.